Tamaraw

 Contrary to common belief and past classification, the tamaraw is not a subspecies of the water buffalo, nor is it a subspecies of the slightly larger carabao, which is classified as a subspecies of the water buffalo.
 In contrast to the carabao, the tamaraw has a number of distinguishing characteristics; it is slightly hairier, has light markings on its face, is not gregarious, and has shorter horns that are somewhat V-shaped.
-It is the second-largest native terrestrial mammal in the country, next only to the carabao.
+It is the second-largest native terrestrial mammal in the country after the carabao.

 Evolutionary history

 The presence of B. mindorensis on the island of Mindoro, coupled with the discovery of fossil bubalids in other islands around the archipelago, indicates that the family was once widespread throughout the Philippines.
 In fact, fossil finds from the 20th century have shown that B. mindorensis was once found on the northern Philippine island of Luzon during the Pleistocene.

 As a member of the family Bovidae, the tamaraw's close affinity to the water buffalo (B. bubalis) has been validated many times in the past.
 It was once considered a subspecies of B. bubalis (as Anoa bubalis), Anoa bubalis mindorensis.
 Recent genetic analysis studies of family members further strengthen this view.